 The ISO shall identify under this Section 31.4.8 the proposed regulated Public Policy Transmission Project, if any, that is the more efficient or cost effective transmission solution proposed in the planning cycle for the Public Policy Transmission Planning Process to satisfy a Public Policy Transmission Need.
 The ISO shall include the more efficient or cost effective transmission solution in the Public Policy Transmission Planning Report.
 The Developer of a regulated Public Policy Transmission Project shall be eligible to recover costs for the project only if the project is selected by the ISO, except as otherwise provided in Section 31.4.3.2 or as otherwise determined by the Commission.
-Costs will be recovered when the project enters into service, is halted, or as otherwise determined by the Commission in accordance with the cost recovery requirements set forth in Section 31.5.6 of this Attachment Y and Rate Schedule 10 of the ISO OATT.
+Costs will be recovered when the project enters into service, is halted, completed pursuant to a rate schedule filed with and accepted by the Commission or as otherwise determined by the Commission in accordance with the cost recovery requirements set forth in Section 31.5.6 of this Attachment Y and Rate Schedule 10 of the ISO OATT-5, or as otherwise determined by the Commission.
 Actual project cost recovery, including any issues related to cost recovery and project cost overruns, will be submitted to and decided by the Commission.